josehu07/josehu07.github.io/_posts/2021-01-02-linux-kernel-build-debug.md

 This will take quite a while to build (~ 20-60 minutes).
 After successful compilation, you will find several `.deb` packages in the upper level folder, i.e., the folder that contains the Linux source root folder.

+> If you are not attempting to build a deb package for installation on bare-metal machine, but just want a `bzImage` of the kernel (to boot in QEMU, etc.), then `make bzImage` is sufficient.

 ### Installing the Kernel Image

 List the current list of Linux images on the machine: